Onychomycosis (Fungal Nail Infection)

 - Communal showers

-- Nail salons and foot spas with inadequately cleaned instruments
+- Nail salons and/or foot spas with poorly-cleaned instruments

 - Public swimming pools, jacuzzis and saunas

 If somebody is suffering from a suspected fungal nail infection, it is advisable to visit the doctor so that they can advise on a treatment plan for the infected nail(s).
 Fungal nail infections are diagnosed based on the visible symptoms.

 Samples of nail clippings are usually sent away for a histopathology examination, the analysis of diseased tissue, in order to identify the presence of dermatophytes and decide on appropriate medication.
 There is a 30 percent possibility of false negatives when testing for dermatophyte cultures, so it is possible that the test may need to be repeated.

 Fungal nail infections do not go away on their own, so a course of treatment is always required.
 This usually involves a combined approach of keeping the affected nails clean to reduce irritation and inflammation, at the same time as following a course of antifungal medication.
 Onychomycosis is highly infectious, so it is important to begin treatment as soon as possible to minimise the risk of passing the infection to others.